Oil Field Injuries

 • Work to negotiate a fair settlement for all of your injury-related expenses

-The gas and oil industry sees thousands of serious injuries and worker deaths in the U.S. each year.
+The gas and oil industry sees thousands of serious injuries and worker deaths in the US each year.
 Stories are often in the news about tragedies such as transportation accidents and oil rig explosions.
-According to the most recent statistics available, 112 workers lost their lives in the private mining, quarrying, and oil and gas extraction industries in 2017.
-This was a 26% increase from 89 deaths in 2016.
-Eighty-one (81) workers lost their lives in the oil and gas sector specifically.
-Texas is consistently at the top of the list for number of fatal oil and gas occupational injuries in the U.S.
+According to the most recent statistics available, 951 workers lost their lives in the construction and extraction industries in 2021.

 The Occupational Safety and Health Administration (OSHA) reported that 489 workers in the oil and gas extraction sector died on the job from 2013 to 2017.
 OSHA states that the most common types of accidents included transportation mishaps and fires.
 Some of the greatest safety hazards in this industry that cause injuries are motor vehicles, heavy equipment, fire risks, and falls.
 OSHA has many federal laws and safety regulations to help prevent serious worker injuries in this industry.
 Unfortunately, tragic oil field accidents can and do still occur.